preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-4. Choose the Install Directory
+4. Choose the Install Directory:

 When prompted, install to: